Mastercard/oauth1-signer-java/README.md

 Before using this library, you will need to set up a project in the [Mastercard Developers Portal](https://developer.mastercard.com).

 As part of this set up, you'll receive credentials for your app:
-* A consumer key (displayed on the Mastercard Developer Portal)
+* A consumer key (displayed on the Mastercard Developer Portal) BLAH BLAH
 * A private request signing key (matching the public certificate displayed on the Mastercard Developer Portal)

 ### Adding the Library to Your Project <a name="adding-the-library-to-your-project"></a>